First Responders

 First responders - simultaneously using and fighting drones

-In emergency scenarios, first responders face several risks and challenges, unrelated to the emergency itself and caused by malicious drone owners, or by conflicts of interest.
+From providing crucial visual reconnaissance before ground units arrive to aiding in search and rescue missions and firefighting efforts, drones have become indispensable tools.
+That said, in emergency scenarios, first responders face several risks and challenges, unrelated to the emergency itself and caused by malicious drone owners, or by conflicts of interest.

 First responders can become unintended targets of drone-based terror attacks.
 Additionally, malicious actors could deploy drones to obstruct the efforts of first responders to aid victims or take control of the situation.
 Moreover, first responder live operations often face a lack of orchestration between the different parties that typically attend emergency sites:

-• the different teams of first responders themselves
+• The different teams of first responders themselves

-• journalists and reporters who want to cover the sensational item and capture high-quality footage
+• Journalists and reporters who want to cover the sensational item and capture high-quality footage

-• crowds of curious people who may or may not hover in the sky with their own UAVs just because they want to post a ‘cool’ story on Instagram
+• Crowds of curious people who may or may not hover in the sky with their own UAVs just because they want to post a ‘cool’ story on Instagram

 Integrated counter-drone solutions: best suited for first responders